SpirentOrion/luddite/README.md

 * Singleton: Supports `GET` and `PUT`.
 * Collection: Supports `GET`, `POST`, `PUT`, and `DELETE`.

-Resources may also be made read-only.
+Resources may also implement `POST` actions and be made read-only.
 Since `luddite` is a micro-framework, implementations retain substantial flexibility.

-## Media Types

-Content negotiation for `application/json` and `application/xml` media types is built-in.
-JSON is the default when clients do not include an `Accept` header.

 ## Middleware

 Currently, the framework registers several middleware handlers for each service:

+* Recovery: recovers from panics that occur in HTTP method handlers and optionally includes stack traces in 500 responses
+* Logging: optionally logs requests and responses
-* Content negotiation
+* Negotiation: performs JSON (default) and XML content negotiation
-* Logging
-* Panic recovery

 # TODO

-* Configuration file
 * Additional middleware handlers
   * JWT decode and validation
   * Request id generation and distributed tracing